-Responsible and Ethical Conduct of Research: See http://nifa.usda.gov/responsible-and-ethical-conduct-research for further information.
+For information about NIFA's implementation of Responsible and Ethical Conduct of Research requirements, see http://nifa.usda.gov/responsible-and-ethical-conduct-research.

 Attribution or support in publications must acknowledge the joint program, as well as the funding organization and award number by including the phrase, "as part of the NSF/USDA-NIFA Plant Biotic Interactions."